ezraroi/Human-AI-Collab/output/concepts.md

 The pathway clarifies how a universal, latent Destiny Drive becomes phenomenologically articulated as self-directed directionality
 It shows:
 - why writing emerges as the first articulating object
-- how recursive Alpha-Function activation converts implicit idiom → explicit direction
+- how recursive Alpha-Function activation converts implicit idiom (**as an expression of the True Self**) → explicit direction
 - why transformation becomes self-sustaining
 - why the individual shifts from **fate** (reactive determination) to **destiny** (agentic authorship)